-8. Not to mention: (Adverb) - What's more, furthermore, besides, as well, moreover, plus, in addition to.
+8. Not to mention: (Adverb) - What's more, furthermore, besides, as well.

-A. Not to mention, the devastating accidents the drunk driving causes every day alone in the USA.
+A. Not to mention, the devastating accidents drunk driving causes every day alone in the USA.

 9. Having said that: (Phrase) - Despite what has been said, however, on the contrary.

-A. Having said that, technology also has a dark side and this is why we should be wary of their use in our daily life.
+A. Having said that, technology also has a dark side and this is why we should be wary of its use in our daily life.

-B. The government, in my opinion, has a vital role to play to fight the crime, but having said that, the mass people also have to come forward and contribute to fighting the crime and corruption.
+B. The government, in my opinion, has a vital role to play to fight the crime, but having said that, mass people also have to come forward and contribute to fighting the crime and corruption.

 10. Provided that: (Idiom) - If only, on the condition that.